vriteio/vrite/apps/docs/src/content/docs/3-writing-in-vrite-editor.md

 ![Vrite code block](https://assets.vrite.io/6409e82d7dfc74cef7a72e0d/NLQ2piOpD-6jOZEtv67gT.png)

 **Code block** — a full-featured VS-Code-like [Monaco editor](https://microsoft.github.io/monaco-editor/) for editing your code snippets.
-It supports syntax highlighting for vast majority of popular languages and full autocomplete for some, like JavaScript/TypeScript, CSS and HTML.
+It supports syntax highlighting for the vast majority of popular languages and full autocomplete for some, like JavaScript/TypeScript, CSS, and HTML.
 You can select the code language using the input with autocomplete menu and, whenever possible, format the code using the built-in [Prettier integration](https://prettier.io/).

 ## Editor Toolbar

 ![Vrite editor toolbar](https://assets.vrite.io/6409e82d7dfc74cef7a72e0d/Nm-ODaVo67yulTH5BhpQx.png)

-In addition to all the features available from the main editing view, Vrite editor also provides a toolbar with a few more options:
+In addition to all the features available from the main editing view, the Vrite editor also provides a toolbar with a few more options:

-- _Content Stats_ — opens a dropdown with detailed statistics about your content, like number of words or Lines of Code (LOCs) written;
+- _Content Stats_ — opens a dropdown with detailed statistics about your content, like the number of words or Lines of Code (LOCs) written;
-- _Export_ — allows you to “Export” the content to the underlying JSON format, HTML or GitHub-Flavored Markdown (GFM) for easy download or copy-paste;
+- _Export_ — allows you to “Export” the content to the underlying JSON format, HTML, or GitHub-Flavored Markdown (GFM) for easy download or copy-paste;
 - _Zen mode_ — allows you to focus solely on your content, hiding all the distractions and centering the content editor; You can easily go back by clicking the button in the top-right corner or using `ESC` key;

 The _Export_ functions opens a modal presenting the output and options to _Download_ or _Copy_ it easily: